FusionAuth/fusionauth-site/site/_posts/2020-12-21-fusionauth-lets-iot-firm-focus-their-app.md

 ---
 layout: blog-post
 title: IoT company picks FusionAuth to avoid getting distracted by auth
-description: FusionAuth allows an IoT company solve auth problems and focus on building their applications.
+description: FusionAuth allows an IoT company to ignore auth and focus on building their applications.
 author: Dan Moore
 image: blogs/...
 category: blog